Testing blunders crippled US response as coronavirus spread - KVIA

 On Jan.
 30, the day WHO declared the outbreak a public health emergency, Trump again assured the American people that the virus was “very well under control.”

-Then he departed for a weekend at his Mar-a-Lago club in Florida, where he tweeted a photo of himself playing golf at his club in West Palm Beach.
+Then he departed for a weekend at his Mar-a-Lago club in Florida, where he tweeted a photo of himself at his club in West Palm Beach.

 “Getting a little exercise this morning!” the president wrote.